 2 tsp of either organic cinnamon or turmeric

 - Melt the coconut oil over a double boiler.

 - Add in your choice of turmeric or cinnamon to the coconut oil and let it stay over the heat for a few minutes.

 - Transfer to a spouted measuring cup and add in the essential oil drops.
 Combine well.

-- Place two silicone moulds on plates (so as to make transferring them into the fridge or outside easier)
+- Place two silicone molds on plates (so as to make transferring them into the fridge or outside easier)

-- Pour in melted coconut oil into the moulds.
+- Pour in melted coconut oil into the molds.
 Let them solidify in the fridge or outside if it is cold enough.

 - After about 1 hour pop them out, place them in a sealed jar and leave them in the fridge.